biglovisa/creact/README.md

 How does `AllSkills` get access to all the skills?

-Parents can send variables down its children as `props`. `Props` are immutable in the child.
+Parents can send variables down to their children as `props`. `Props` are immutable in the child.
 Let's send the skills array from the `Body` component to the `AllSkills` component as props.

 <br>